codefellows-portland-javascript-401d3/cleverjobserver/README.md

 ## About

-This is the deploy package for Jub Hunt Assistant, final project for Code Fellows 401.
+This is the deploy package for Jub Hunt (you mean Jobba the Hunt? 😂) Assistant, final project for Code Fellows 401.

 ## Prerequisites:
 * [node.js](https://nodejs.org/en/)